 We have put together a list of over 150 Discharge Authority Forms for all of the major banks, smaller lenders and non-banks.

-If you are selling your home, looking at refinancing or doing a partial discharge you are going to need to complete your current bank’s form.
+If you are selling your home, looking at refinancing with the help of a mortgage broker in Brisbane or doing a partial discharge, you are going to need to complete your current bank’s discharge form.

 Search for your bank’s discharge form below, or find them further down the page.